 How Symmetric Is the Average Face?

 Perfect bilateral symmetry is extremely rare.
-Research by Little et al. (2011) in Philosophical Transactions of the Royal Society B found that most faces show subtle asymmetries.
-However, the degree of symmetry matters enormously:
+Research reviewed by Little et al. (2011) notes that most faces show subtle asymmetries and that symmetry can affect ratings in some study designs:

 - Highly symmetric faces are rated significantly more attractive than less symmetric ones